amit-shahi/amitshahi.dev/src/pages/index.md

 mainpitch:
   title: About Me
   description: >-
-    My name is Amit Shahi, I'm from India.
-I have completed my Bachelors and Masters in Computer Applications from Annamalai University.
+    My name is Amit, I'm from India.
 I have 12+ years of experience in Software Development with Microsoft and Open Source Technologies.
 description: >-
   I work as a Full Stack .NET Developer on eCommerce projects.
 I using Following Technologies Stack.